truenas/documentation/content/CORE/CORETutorials/Storage/VMware-Snapshots.md

 These coordinated snapshots go in the **Storage > Snapshots** list.

 {{< hint info >}}
 You need a paid-edition for VMware ESXi to use VMware-Snapshots.
-If you try to use them with ESXi free then you will see the following error message: **"Error: Can’t create snapshot, current license or ESXi version prohibits execution of the requested operation.”**.
+If you try to use them with ESXi free then you see the following error message: **Error: Can’t create snapshot, current license or ESXi version prohibits execution of the requested operation.**.
 Indeed ESXi free has locked (read-only) API that prevents using TrueNAS VMware-Snapshots.
 The cheapest ESXi edition that is compatible with TrueNAS VMware-Snapshots is *VMware vSphere Essentials Kit*.
 {{< /hint >}}

 ## Create a VMware Snapshot